OxfordIonTrapGroup/mjolnir/Readme.md

 ## Acknowledgements

-The driver for the cameras (uc480) was taken from: <https://github.com/ddietze/pyUVVIS>.
+The driver for the Thorlabs DCx cameras (uc480) was taken from: <https://github.com/ddietze/pyUVVIS>.
 This appears to no longer be maintained.
 The driver uses the Thorlabs DLL mentioned previously.